 Logs can introduce a Denial of Service condition if they are not properly stored.
-Obviously, any attacker with sufficient resources, could be able to, unless detected and blocked, to produce a sufficient number of requests that would fill up the allocated space to log files.
+Obviously, any attacker with sufficient resources could be able to, unless detected and blocked, produce a sufficient number of requests that would fill up the allocated space to log files.
 However, if the server is not properly configured, the log files will be stored in the same disk partition as the one used for the operating system software or the application itself.
-This means that, if the disk were to be filled up, the operating system or the application might fail because they are unable to write on disk.
+This means that, if the disk were to be filled up, the operating system or the application might fail because it is unable to write on disk.

-Typically, in UNIX systems logs will be located in /var (although some server installations might reside in /opt or /usr/local) and it is thus important to make sure that the directories that logs are stored at are in a separate partition.
-In some cases, and in order to prevent the system logs to be affected, the log directory of the server software itself (such as /var/log/apache in the Apache web server) should be stored in a dedicated partition.
+Typically, in UNIX systems, logs will be located in /var (although some server installations might reside in /opt or /usr/local) and it is thus important to make sure that the directories that contain logs are in a separate partition.
+In some cases, and in order to prevent the system logs from being affected, the log directory of the server software itself (such as /var/log/apache in the Apache web server) should be stored in a dedicated partition.